 Timo Ibsen (email@example.com)

-The several thousands of European fortifications are omnipresent in almost all European cultural and archaeological landscapes.
-But due to their size, complexity and heterogeneity they are difficult to examine as a whole and therefore are still not understood in depth.
-Despite the long research history, which goes back to the early days of archaeology itself, surprisingly little is known about general trends of their development and questions about definition, terminology, chronology, typology, functions, or their role and interconnection within the wider cultural landscape.
-The diversity of the phenomenon manifests itself in the many terms fortifications are labelled with (i.e, hillforts, strongholds, enclosures, etc.).
+Due to their size, complexity and heterogeneity fortified sites are usually difficult to examine as a whole and therefore are still not understood in depth.
+Despite the long research history, which goes back to the early days of archaeology itself, surprisingly little is known about general trends of the development and questions about definition, terminology, chronology, typology, functions, or their role and interconnection within the wider cultural landscape.

-Today’s archaeologists can use a whole range of new powerful investigation methods beside excavations: geophysics, aerial photography and LIDAR scanning, Pollen analysis, drilling, geochemical soil analysis, microstratigraphy, C14-dating and GIS based studies to display, combine and holistically analyse all the various data.
-As there is no common strategy for the investigation of fortifications their study needs a continuous exchange between researchers to develop individual approaches tackling the individual site with its biography and challenges.
+Today’s archaeologists can use a whole range of new powerful investigation methods beside excavations: geophysics, aerial photography and LIDAR scanning, Pollen analysis, drilling, geochemical soil analysis, microstratigraphy, C14-dating and dendrochronology as well as GIS based studies to display, combine and holistically analyse all the various data.
+However, since there is no common strategy for the investigation of fortifications, the identification/clarification of research issues and the implementation of joint investigations strategies becomes another main task of COMFORT.

 - Offer a discussion platform and enlarge the network of fortification researchers